 "For sailors whose knees, hips, wrists and back are not what they used to be, the Challenger may be the solution", says Marion Edwards for the class.
 She adds that it provides much more than armchair sailing for those heading into their dotage since there is an elite "13-knot club" with two members – the top recorded speed is 13.7 knots – and more are welcome to join!

 To maximise your chances of choosing the right boat, ask around in the dinghy park or at the club bar.
 You will find that many sailors will let you crew or borrow their boats to help you decide.
 Most clubs now have their own fleet of boats available for hire, so try these, and look out for manufacturers’ "demo days".

-Boat shows are also a great way to find out more.
-There’s the Southampton Boat Show every autumn, the London Boat Show in the New Year, and the RYA Dinghy Show in spring.
+Boat shows are also a great way to find out more (see Boat show guide: make the most of your day).
+There’s the Southampton Boat Show every autumn, the London Boat Show in January, and the RYA Dinghy Show in spring.
 It’s a grand day out, and if you buy a boat, it will be first of many!

 Looking to inspire your family to take up sailing?
 Read Get your family boating in 6 steps.
 You might also want to check out 14 great sailing dinghies for kids and Sailing holidays: a guide.

 This article was first published in May 2016.